ePages-de/epages-devportal/_posts/2020/2020-10-20-introdution-to-vscode.md

 There are more shortcuts, maybe some of them are different in your Linux distribution (I use Ubuntu).
 But don't worry, you can check all of them and even custom them.
 You only need to go to `File -> Preferences -> Keyboard Shortcuts`.

-On the VSCode website, there is a pdf with shortcut's information for your operating system.
+On the website of VSCode, you can find a PDF with all available shortcuts for your operating system

 * [Windows](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf){:target="_blank"}
 * [Mac](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf){:target="_blank"}